-The Celiac Foundation also has an excellent post on different blood tests done for celiac, read more here.
+The Celiac Foundation also has an excellent post on getting a blood test for celiac, read more here.

 imware allows you to screen from the comfort of your own home with their celiac screening home test kits.
 (This is an affiliate link).
-If you’re having trouble getting your doctor to screen you or having trouble seeing a doctor, this maybe something to consider.
+These screening kits allow you to get a blood test for celiac if you’re having trouble getting a doctor to screen you.

 Endoscopy & Intestinal Biopsy

-A biopsy of the small intestine remains the gold standard for celiac disease diagnosis confirmation.
+A biopsy of the small intestine remains the gold standard for a celiac disease diagnosis.
 If you have positive blood test results, they are usually confirmed through an intestinal biopsy to check for damage.

-This intestinal biopsy will provide you with a measurement of damage to your small intestine, usually in the form of a marsh score.
+The intestinal biopsy will provide you with a measurement of damage in your small intestine.
+This usually provided in the form of a marsh score.